Home » By Course » Dessert » White Chocolate Cranberry Pistachio Cookies

 • In a large mixing bowl, combine the butter and sugars.
 Using an electric mixer, cream the butter and sugars until fluffy and pale in color, 3-5 minutes.
 This step is important for ensuring soft, chewy cookies.
 Beat in the egg and vanilla extract.

-• In a separate bowl, combine the flour and baking soda.
+• In a separate bowl, combine the flour, baking soda and salt.
 Using a wooden spoon, carefully stir the flour mixture into the butter mixture, just until combined.
 Stir in the white chocolate chips, dried cranberries and pistachio nuts.

 • Drop heaping spoonfuls of the batter onto the greased cookie sheet.